Rocketman (film): Critical response

 At its Cannes Film Festival premiere, the film received a standing ovation.
-It also received a standing ovation from Oscar voters at the Academy screening.
+It also received a standing ovation from Oscar voters at the academy screening.
 Steve Pond of TheWrap said, "It's all grand and fun and corny; a musical fantasy that reaches for the sky and gets there often enough to make it diverting."
 The Guardian's Peter Bradshaw gave the film three stars out of five, saying Egerton performed a "good impression of the flamboyant musician," and writing, "Rocketman is an honest, heartfelt tribute to Elton John's music and his public image."
 In the same newspaper, Mark Kermode gave the film five stars, writing that "Fletcher is the real star of this show, a director whose enthusiasm for musical storytelling shines through every frame."
 Chicago Sun-Times critic Richard Roeper also greatly enjoyed the film, giving it three-and-a-half stars out of four and praising its "almost documentary-level eye for detail when it comes to re-creating historic chapters such as the sold-out shows at Dodger Stadium in 1975 when Elton wore a sequined Dodgers uniform and belted out one hit after another to the adoring masses."

 Christy Lemire of RogerEbert.com had mixed feelings about Rocketman, awarding it two-and-a-half stars out of four and stating that the film is a "formulaic, paint-by-numbers biopic."

 Accolades

 Historical accuracy

-As Rocketman was not meant to be a chronologically precise documentary film, a creative license was taken with the timing or specifics of the real people or historical events depicted in the film.
+As Rocketman was not meant to be a chronologically precise documentary film, creative license was taken with the timing or specifics of the real people or historical events depicted in the film.